Taermi/RottenFood/README.md

 # RottenFood

-This is a [Sponge](https://www.spongepowered.org/)-plugin that gives items the abillity to age.
+This is a Paper-plugin that gives items the abillity to age.
 You can config any item to change as time goes on.

 ## What is RottenFood doing exactly
 With **RottenFood** you can define items to get older the longer they exist.